 Smoking damages the heart and blood vessels

-The heart relies on a generous supply of oxygen and nutrients from the two coronary arteries and their branches.
-Over the years, fatty deposits (called plaque or atheroma) can build up inside one or more of the coronary arteries (a process called atherosclerosis).
+The heart relies on a generous supply of oxygen and nutrients from the coronary arteries and their branches.
+Over the time, fatty deposits (called plaque or atheroma) can build up inside one or more of the coronary arteries (a process called atherosclerosis).
 This narrowing of the arteries reduces the flow of blood to the heart and increases the risk of heart attack.
 Smoking speeds up the clogging and narrowing of coronary arteries.

 A heart attack occurs when a blood clot forms at a narrowed point in a coronary artery and suddenly blocks the flow of blood to the heart.
 If the artery remains blocked, the lack of blood supply permanently damages the area of heart muscle supplied by that artery.
 The severity of the heart attack depends on how much heart muscle is permanently damaged.